FullMaxiHash/deep-learning-anemia/README.md

+# **Author Arnuruly Yestay**
 # **Deep Learning-Based Application for Diagnosing Hematological Syndromes**
-Author: Arnuruly Yestay

 This project focuses on developing an application for diagnosing hematological syndromes (KGS) using **Deep Learning** technologies.
 The goal is to improve medical diagnosis by applying advanced algorithms for disease recognition and prognosis.

 ## **Background**